luke10x/nodecontainers/public/views/creating-files-inside-container-volume/002-monorepo-script.md

 because when you think about it, in case of TAXX, users are interacting with a web app.

-So to create a web application I  would normaly use 'npx create-react-application' and yeah, of course I want to use typescript ere...
+So to create a web application I  would normaly use 'npx create-react-app' and yeah, of course I want to use typescript ere...

 but a-a-a, I said there is no node.js installed on this computer.